Lucasplaygaemes/JNTD/README.md

 # Calculator!
 There is a calculator, it's not a scientific calculator but neither a common one, it's between the line, a frined of mine will help me improve it futurely.

-# Git!
-The git function show you the link to JNTD repository, but the last commit feature, probably just work in my pc, thats because my git is setted to JNTD, but your may not, and that's a problem that i will handle in the future.

 # TODO!
 Now we have the TODO funcionality, where you can define things, and be remembered when the defined times comes, as you can set it to 0, it's saved in todos.txt. and you can check if one is gone to expire today, and list everyone.